JetBrains/amper/docs/README.md

-# Deft
+# Amper

-Deft is a tool to help configure projects for the purpose of building, packaging, publishing, and more.
+Amper is a tool to help configure projects for the purpose of building, packaging, publishing, and more.
 At its current stage however, the focus is primarily on configuring projects for the purpose of building.
 It is still very much experimental, and our main goal for opening it up is to validate the ideas and get your feedback.

-Deft currently supports Kotlin and Java applications, targeting JVM, Android, iOS, macOS, and Linux platforms.
+Amper currently supports Kotlin and Java applications, targeting JVM, Android, iOS, macOS, and Linux platforms.
 In the future it could also support other languages directly.

-Deft is currently using Gradle as the backend and YAML as the frontend, i.e. the project configuration.
+Amper is currently using Gradle as the backend and YAML as the frontend, i.e. the project configuration.
 Custom tasks, publishing of libraries to Maven, CocoaPods, and packaging desktop apps are all provided via Gradle interop for now.

 Supported features:
 * Creating and running JVM, Android, iOS, Linux and macOS applications.